Member actions in a process

-- Drafts are the items you’ve started to fill out, but haven’t yet submitted.
+- Drafts are the items you’ve started to fill out but haven’t yet submitted.
 When you open items in the draft state, you can edit the values and decide to delete, save, or submit the item.
-In the table view, if you select the checkboxes next to items, you can perform a bulk delete.
+In the table view, if you select the checkboxes next to items, you can perform the bulk delete.

 - In progress shows all the items you submitted that haven’t finished the workflow yet.
-After opening the item, you can see a progress bar in the upper right side of the form that gives you a detailed look at the status of an item.
+After opening the item, you can see a progress bar on the upper-right side of the form that gives you a detailed look at the status of an item.
 To protect the integrity of the process, you cannot change any field values.
 Depending on the settings set by the Flow Admin, you may be able to reassign or withdraw the item.

 - Participated shows all the items you have completed a step for, regardless of if you initiated them or not.
 Here you can view the form and the status of each item, but there are no actions to take.

 - Rejected shows all the items you started that were rejected.
 If you click Restart, the same data will show up as a draft and you can submit it as a new item.

 - Withdrawn shows all the items that you’ve withdrawn.
 You have the option to restart these items.
 If you restart them, there will be a note on the workflow that a copy of this item was previously withdrawn.

 - Completed shows all the items that finished the workflow.

 The My tasks tab shows all the steps assigned to you.
 Tasks will be categorized based on the step approval in the workflow.
 For each step assigned to you, you can search, apply filters, and control what fields are shown or hidden.

 Click on the item to view any task.
 Depending on the permissions settings set by the Flow Admin, you can edit or view the fields in the form.
 On the right side of the form is the status section.
 Click Show more to see what steps have been completed and what is yet to be done.